 Peonies are tough flowers that would be a great addition to your flower garden.
 They are known to survive long and frigid winters.
 These flowers require little to no maintenance and generally have a long lifespan returning throughout the year.
 It is essential to plant them about six weeks before the ground freezes.

 The Siberian Iris is a gorgeous flower that comes in numerous different colors.
 The iris isn't bothered when the temperatures go below zero, making it the perfect flower to plant for the spring.
-It is known as an ornamental plant being unphased by the temperature in regions.
+It is known as an ornamental plant being unfazed by the temperature in regions.
 This specific type of iris will bloom year after year.

-The Hosta perennial is unphased by cold winters and keeps getting better every single year.
+The Hosta perennial is unfazed by cold winters and keeps getting better every single year.
 It comes in numerous shapes, sizes, and colors.
 This flower is perfect if you have a garden that has a lot of shade.
 Sine the Hosta is a perennial, it continues to return yearly, growing bigger each year.

 While you want all these steps to be accomplished before the first frost, don't stress if you don't get to everything!
 Just plan accordingly to complete what you can once the ground thaws and make sure to take good care of your lawn and garden.